Sensitive Trace Webhooks

 • One POST request is made per-transfer to each sensitive trace endpoint configured.

-Configuring the sensitive trace webhook
+Step 2: Create the sensitive trace endpoint

 Template system